Minimax optimal rates for Mondrian trees and forests: Local and global properties of the Mondrian process

-The proof of Proposition~\ref{prop:cell-distribution} is given in Section~\ref{sec:proof_prop_1_and_2} below.
+The proof of Proposition~\ref{prop:cell-distribution} is given in Section~\ref{sec:proofs}.
 Figure~\ref{fig:cell-distribution} is a graphical representation of Proposition~\ref{prop:cell-distribution}.
-A consequence of Proposition~\ref{prop:cell-distribution} is next Corollary~\ref{lem:diameter}, which gives a precise upper bound on cell diameters, which will help in providing the approximation error of the Mondrian Tree and Forest in Section~\ref{sec:minimax-mondrian}.
+A consequence of Proposition~\ref{prop:cell-distribution} is the next Corollary~\ref{lem:diameter}, which gives a precise upper bound on the diameter of the cells.
+In particular, this result is used in the proofs of the theoretical guarantees for Mondrian Trees and Forests from Section~\ref{sec:minimax-mondrian} below.